FAQs for Accessory Units and Renting

 Can I Rent Out My House?

-The City does not regulate whether or not you can rent out your property.
-However, if you have an IADU the home is required to be owner-occupied, which means that someone with at least 50% ownership has to live there.
+The City does not regulate whether or not you can rent out your property as a whole.
+However, if you have an IADU, the home is required to be owner-occupied, which means that someone with at least 50% ownership has to live there.

 If only a portion of the home will be rented out, that is considered an IADU, and the home owner will need to find out if the home is prohibited or allowed to have an IADU.